 On International Women’s Day, the Minister for Women, Baroness Stedman-Scott, announced an equal pay transparency pilot scheme by publishing salaries on all job adverts.
-Studies have shown that not asking interviewees about their previous salary at interview stage ensures that unequal pay between men and women does not become further entrenched when they start in new positions.
+Studies have shown that not asking interviewees about their previous salary at the interview stage ensures that unequal pay between men and women does not become further entrenched when they start in new positions.

-It is now over fifty years since the introduction of the Equal Pay Act in 1970 and women still face barriers towards receiving equal pay in the workplace.
+It is now over fifty years since the introduction of the Equal Pay Act in 1970 and women still face barriers to receiving equal pay in the workplace.
 In 2021, the Office for National Statistics reported a gender pay gap figure of 15.4 % across all jobs.

 What is the gender pay gap?

 The gender pay gap is the percentage difference between average hourly earnings for all men and women in a company, industry sector or across the country.
-It is a way of assessing the extent at which employers fail to pay women the same rate of pay that a man would get for the job.
+It is a way of assessing the extent to which employers fail to pay women the same rate of pay that a man would get for the job.
 Obviously, it may differ according to the industry.

-What is gender pay discrimination?
+What is the gender pay discrimination?